 SNOWPIERCER also contains lots of strong foul language and very strong, sometimes disturbing violence.
 The violence isn’t as overtly graphic as it could be, but it’s very strong and sometimes bloody, either overtly or by implication.
 This negative content, and the movie’s depressing worldview and socialist allusions are unacceptable, though not perhaps completely abhorrent.
 Thus, MOVIEGUIDE® gives this movie Four Stars and a Minus 3.

+SNOWPIERCER is a unique, provocative science fiction thriller.
+In 2014, the world’s governments try to stop alleged global warming, but their scheme backfires turning Earth into a ball of ice.
+Seventeen years later, the remnants of humanity are riding a special train created by an entrepreneur inventor.
+The train enforces a strict class system.
+The poorest of the poor ride in the back of the train and are kept marginally alive.
+Meanwhile, the richest of the rich ride in fully fed luxury up near the engine.
+A revolution, however, is brewing among the grimy lower classes in the back.
+Will their leader succeed and take control of the engine?
 SNOWPIERCER is filled with action.
 It’s exciting, dramatic, and sometimes profound and touching.
 The characters and dialogue are interesting.
 In fact, they provide a brilliant, though ultimately depressing, political allegory.
 SNOWPIERCER has some moral, redemptive elements, but it also has some socialist, anti-capitalist ones.
 The leftist themes eventually, however, give way to a nihilistic humanist worldview about the human condition.
 SNOWPIERCER also contains lots of strong foul language and some brutal, disturbing violence.